stts-se/tillstudpub/promptrec/README.md

 The precompiled release includes a demo project for testing.
 If you start the server outside of a release, your initial project list may be empty, and you need to create a new project.

+## Data structure

+Project data is stored in the `projects` folder.

+    projects/
+       <projectname>/
+         text.txt
+         <sessionname>/
+           <username>/
+             user's audio files and accompanying json files with metadata

 ## Define a new project